michaeldavis246611119/michaeldavis246611119/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: email
 - 😄 Pronouns: Him
-- ⚡ Fun fact: still have a baby tooth
+- ⚡ Fun fact: I still have a baby tooth